 Sway bars and stabilizer bars are both suspension components that help reduce body roll while cornering.
 Both components work in essentially the same way, but there are some differences between them.
-On this page, we’ll take a look at these differences and discuss which option may be better for your car’s suspension system.

 How Do Sway Bars Work?